- Is Lady Macbeth guilty or innocent?

 The biggest factor to Lady Macbeth’s guilt though is her sleepwalking..

 She goads her husband into the act, and mocks him for his “heart so white.”
 But it’s Macbeth who stabs Duncan, and who, later, kills the guards so they won’t talk, and who, even later, orders the deaths of his friend Banquo and Banquo’s son Fleance (though Fleance escapes) and also Macduff’s wife and son.

-Is Lady Macbeth a real person?
+Is Macbeth a victim of fate?